superfly/docs/reference/configuration.html.md

     port = "443"
 ```

-The details of how these handlers manage network traffic, and other handlers available, are detailed in the [Network Services](/docs/services/) documentation.

-For UDP applications make sure to bind the application to the same port as defined in the relevant `services.ports` section.
+For UDP applications, make sure to bind the application to the same port as defined in the relevant `services.ports` section.
 For example, the configuration below will listen on port 5000 and the application will need to bind to `fly-global-services:5000` to receive traffic.
 Leave `handlers` unset for UDP services.

 ```toml
 [[services]]